yihong1120/Iris-Classification-API/README.md

 ## Usage

-The API has the following three endpoints:

-* '/key': A POST endpoint that allows clients to create new requests.
-It generates a unique request ID and stores the request data in a file named request.json inside a directory named after the request ID.
-Additionally, it creates another file named inquiry.json in the same directory to store the status of the request.

-* '/status/<string:request_id>': A GET endpoint that allows clients to inquire about the status of a request using the request ID.
-It opens the inquiry.json file corresponding to the request ID, reads the status, and returns it as a JSON response.
-If the request has been completed, it also opens the response.json file and returns the response data.

-* '/request/<string:request_id>': A GET endpoint that allows clients to retrieve the original request data using the request ID.
-It opens the request.json file corresponding to the request ID and returns the data as a JSON response.
+To use this package, you first need to import it:

+    from jsonprocessor import RequestHandler, AlignmentStatus, RequestData

+###RequestHandler

+The RequestHandler class can be used to write request data to a file and create a subdirectory.

+    request_handler = RequestHandler(request_id, request_data)
+    request_handler.write_request()
+    request_handler.create_subdirectory()

+###AlignmentStatus

+The AlignmentStatus class can be used to inquire about the status of processed files.

+    alignment_status = AlignmentStatus(request_id)
+    status = alignment_status.inquire_status()

+###RequestData

+The RequestData class can be used to get the request data of a processed file.

+    request_data = RequestData(request_id)
+    data = request_data.get_request()

 ## Note

-This application stores all the data on the local filesystem, in the json directory, which could cause issues in a production environment because the data would not be shared between multiple instances of the API.
-In production, it is a good idea to use a database such as MongoDB, MySQL, or PostgreSQL to store the data, making it more scalable.
+* The package is currently only able to handle request and response data as file operations, you can integrate the package with your processing service to make it more useful.
+* The package is a simple example and you can modify it to suit your needs.

 ## Built With